Loading Events

 Time: 11:00am – 12:30pm

 Description: The 18 – 29 year old vote was 50% in 2020 but down to 42% in 2024.
 The Truth About Turnout, a program offered by Energizing Young Voters (an initiative of the League of Women Voters of NJ), engages students in an analysis of turnout data focusing on their own age group and identity.
 They identify who has the power now — and who could have the power now — if they turn out to vote, impressing upon them with possibilities if they participate as citizens.
-The program ends with a role-play game to challenge typical excuses for note voting.
+The program ends with a role-play game to challenge typical excuses for not voting.

 Monday, October 6: The Myth of American Independence: From taking a stand to standing together